-The investment income earned during 2021 was low.
-Under BEGAAP the investments in the Mercer Funds are recognised at acquisition value.
+The investment income earned during 2022 was low.
+Under BEGAAP the investments in the Mercer and HSBC Funds are recognised at acquisition value.
 As a result, unrealised changes in the market value are not reported as investment income; only realized gains and losses are recognised as investment income for these funds.
-During 2021 there were no realised gains or losses on the Mercer funds investments.

-The investment portfolio includes:
+The investment portfolio includes bank deposits and units in collective investment schemes.